Wiener-Hopf factorization and non-Hermitian topology for Amoeba formulation in one-dimensional multiband systems: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec: review of Amoeba}, we introduce our notation and summarize the Amoeba formulation in one-dimensional class A and AII$^\dagger$ systems.
-Sec.~\ref{sec: WHF} reviews the Wiener-Hopf factorization (WHF) for Hermitian Hamiltonians and relates it to band topology via partial indices.
+Sec.~\ref{sec: WHF} reviews the Wiener-Hopf factorization (WHF) for one-dimensional Hermitian Hamiltonians and relates it to band topology via partial indices.
 Next, we generalize this framework to non-Hermitian Hamiltonians via Hermitian doubling.
-Section~\ref{sec: Szego in multiband} develops the connection between WHF and the Szeg\"o limit theorem in multiband systems, including the modified Szeg\"o theorem, and clarifies the precise criteria under which the OBC and PBC spectral potentials coincide.
+Section~\ref{sec: Szego in multiband} develops the connection between WHF and the Szeg\"o limit theorem in one-dimensional multiband systems, including the modified Szeg\"o theorem, and clarifies the precise criteria under which the OBC and PBC spectral potentials coincide.
 Building on this groundwork, Sec.~\ref{sec: Amoeba multiband} presents the central theoretical results of this paper.
-We reformulate the generalized Szeg\"o limit theorem as a corollary of the modified Szeg\"o theorem via Hermitian doubling, derive the necessary correction terms for the multiband Amoeba formulation, and provide a rigorous mathematical foundation for the symmetry-decomposed Ronkin functions in class~AII$^\dagger$ systems.
+We reformulate the generalized Szeg\"o limit theorem for one-dimension as a corollary of the modified Szeg\"o theorem via Hermitian doubling, derive the necessary correction terms for the multiband Amoeba formulation, and provide a rigorous mathematical foundation for the symmetry-decomposed Ronkin functions in class~AII$^\dagger$ systems.
 In Sec.~\ref{sec: Numerical verification}, we validate our theoretical framework through numerical studies on representative models.
 Section~\ref{sec: conclusion} concludes with a summary and outlook.
-Finally, Appendix~A analyzes the fragility of the $\kappa=2$ phase discussed in Sec.~\ref{sec: Numerical verification}, showing that it is unprotected by TRS$^\dagger$ and disappears under small TRS$^\dagger$-preserving perturbations.
+Appendix~\ref{appendix: instability} analyzes the fragility of the $\kappa=2$ phase discussed in Sec.~\ref{sec: Numerical verification}, showing that it is unprotected by TRS$^\dagger$ and disappears under small TRS$^\dagger$-preserving perturbations.
+Finally, Appendix~\ref{appendix: RPI and BBC} shows that our formulation is valid even in the presence of isolated edge modes, and the partial indices count the number of edge modes.